Master the German Dative Case: A Comprehensive Guide with Examples and a free Quiz

 2. Den Schülern erklärt der Lehrer die Aufgabe.
 (The teacher explains the task to the students.)

 The difference in these examples lies in the focus of the sentence, which is on the dative object rather than the nominative case.
 It is also possible to start a sentence with an accusative object if you want to emphasize that part of the sentence.
+You can get more information about the German sentence structure: here

 Overview of Noun and Article Declensions in the Dative Case